southampton/linuxdesktopdocs/docs/python.rst

 .. note::

    To install python modules via ``sudo pip`` you need to be in the Administrators group.
 See :doc:`permissions` for more information.
+You don't need to be in this group to use the ``conda`` command.

 List of available implementations
 ---------------------------------